Molecular-Nanophotonics/YOLOTrack-1.0/README.md

 <p align="center"><img src="Resources/Software-Design.png" width=512></p>

 The `TF.dll` is a library for TensorFlow model inference that can be used with any TensorFlow model.
-It is a copy of [TF%20DLL](https://github.com/Molecular-Nanophotonics/TensorFlow-Framework/TF%20DLL) part of the [TensorFlow-Framework](https://github.com/Molecular-Nanophotonics/TensorFlow-Framework).
+It is a copy of [TensorFlow-Framework/TF DLL](https://github.com/Molecular-Nanophotonics/TensorFlow-Framework).
 The `YOLOv2.dll` adds specific functions required for YOLO, e.g, the decoding of the output tensor.

 ## Training in Python/Keras